Part II: Revenue Per Square Foot

 $1,200 per square foot → $1,440,000

-On paper, this footprint feels manageable.
-It is small enough to contain risk, yet large enough to feel like a restaurant rather than a stall.
+On paper, a 1,200-square-foot restaurant feels manageable.
+The footprint is small enough to contain risk but large enough to function as a complete dining room rather than a stall.
+Yet base rent represents only the first layer of occupancy cost.

 Commercial leases rarely stop at rent.
-CAM charges, property tax pass-throughs, insurance allocations, trash, exterior maintenance, and management fees accumulate quietly.
-Utilities scale with commercial load — refrigeration, hood systems, HVAC demands, grease interceptor pumping, water, sewer.
-Repairs and compliance do not negotiate with revenue.
+CAM charges, property tax pass-throughs, insurance allocations, trash service, exterior maintenance, and management fees accumulate quietly.
+Utilities scale with commercial demand: refrigeration, hood ventilation, HVAC load, grease interceptor pumping, water, sewer, and electrical consumption.
+Repairs, code compliance, and equipment maintenance arrive without regard for revenue cycles.

 At comparable revenue densities: